sostouristdoctormauritius-cpu/SOSTOURISTDOCTORFLOW/HEADER_STANDARDIZATION.md

 1. All new screens should use the standardized Header component
 2. Custom header implementations should be replaced with the standardized component
 3. Any header style changes should be made in the Header component to maintain consistency
+4. The Header component now has a fixed height of 90 for consistency across all screens
+5. Logo sizing is controlled with maxWidth and height properties for proper display